fbpx

 A corner laundry integrated within the foot print of the kitchen

-Adapt your corner layout to your space.
+Adapt your corner layout to suit the space.
 In a Newmarket apartment, we stacked appliances in a kitchen corner, topping them with a bench that doubles as a breakfast bar.
 For a Grey Lynn bungalow, a bathroom corner became a laundry with a sliding door (point 4) to hide it.
-Use moisture-resistant materials like laminated timber or tiles—key in Auckland’s damp climate—to keep your setup durable.
-Little Giants can customise the layout, ensuring it fits your home’s unique quirks.
+Use moisture-resistant materials like laminated timber or tiles — important in Auckland’s damp climate — to keep your setup lasting.
+Little Giants can customise the layout to fit your home’s particular quirks.

 Enhancing Functionality

-Layer in extras to maximise your corner.
-Install a wall-mounted drying rack (Point 2) above the bench for air-drying—a must during Auckland’s rainy spells.
-Add a pull-out shelf (Point 3) under the counter for folding or sorting, keeping it tucked away when not needed.
-In a Herne Bay villa, we fitted a corner sink for soaking stains, turning a tight 1.2m x 1.2m space into a powerhouse.
-These tweaks make your compact laundry solution both practical and versatile.
+Layer in extras to get the most from your corner.
+Install a wall-mounted drying rack (point 2) above the bench for air-drying — necessary during Auckland’s rainy stretches.
+Add a pull-out shelf (point 3) under the counter for folding or sorting, keeping it tucked away when not needed.
+In a Herne Bay villa, we fitted a corner sink for soaking stains, turning a tight 1.2m x 1.2m space into a seriously productive area.
+These additions make the corner layout both practical and versatile.

 Styling Your Corner Laundry

-Turn your corner into a design gem.
-Paint the cabinetry in a soft grey or crisp white—popular in Auckland—to brighten the space.
-Add a timber benchtop for warmth, a Kiwi staple contrasting with sleek appliances.
+Turn your corner into something that looks deliberate, not like an afterthought.
+Paint the cabinetry in a soft grey or crisp white — popular in Auckland — to brighten the space.
+Add a timber benchtop for warmth, a Kiwi staple that contrasts well with sleek appliances.
 In a Parnell apartment, we used a subway tile backsplash in a corner layout, adding texture without overwhelming the small area.
-A well-styled corner blends seamlessly into your home, proving utility can be beautiful.
-A corner laundry layout shines in Auckland’s compact homes, where average sizes hover around 150m².
-It’s perfect for open-plan apartments or older villas with unused nooks, avoiding the need for structural changes.
-Landlords can boost rental appeal with this low-footprint upgrade.
-Plus, it’s flexible—start small and add features as your budget allows, suiting first-time buyers or renovators.
+A well-styled corner fits into your home naturally, proving utility can look good too.
+It’s well suited to Auckland’s compact homes, where average sizes sit around 150m².
+It’s great for open-plan apartments or older villas with unused nooks, and avoids the need for structural changes.
+Landlords can lift rental appeal with this low-footprint upgrade.
+It’s also flexible — start small and add features as budget allows, making it a good option for first-time buyers or renovators on a timeline.

 Installation Tips

-Measure your corner precisely—angles aren’t always 90 degrees in Auckland’s older builds.
-Ensure plumbing and power reach the spot; retrofitting a villa might need a pro, while apartments often have nearby connections.
-Secure cabinets or appliances to walls for earthquake safety—a must in NZ.
-Little Giants can install a custom corner unit, handling everything from leveling to ventilation.
-DIYers can use flat-pack kits, but pros ensure a polished finish.
+Measure your corner precisely — angles aren’t always 90 degrees in Auckland’s older builds.
+Make sure plumbing and power reach the spot; retrofitting a villa might need a pro, while apartments often have nearby connections.
+Secure cabinets or appliances to walls for earthquake safety — a must in NZ.
+Little Giants can install a custom corner unit, handling everything from levelling to ventilation.
+DIYers can use flat-pack kits, but a professional finish makes a noticeable difference.

 Cost Breakdown

 A basic corner setup (stacked appliances, slim bench) costs $1,000–$2,000.
 Add $300–$600 for a sink or extra cabinetry.
-Custom designs from Little Giants start at $1,800, including installation—tailored to your laundry design.
+Custom designs from Little Giants start at $1,800, including installation — tailored to your space.
 Plumbing or electrical work might add $200–$500.
-It’s a mid-range investment with big space-saving returns.
+It’s a mid-range investment with strong returns in space saved.

-7. Install a Sliding Barn Door for Stylish Laundry Design
+7. Install a Sliding Barn Door for Your Laundry

 Why Choose a Sliding Barn Door?

-A sliding barn door glides along a track, eliminating the swing radius of a traditional door that eats into your room.
-In Auckland’s tight apartments and narrow villa hallways, this small laundry idea frees up space for appliances, benches, or storage.
-It also hides your laundry nook, keeping it out of sight when not in use—a bonus for open-plan homes in Ponsonby or Mount Eden.
-Plus, its bold design doubles as a statement piece, blending Kiwi love for natural textures with urban flair.
+A sliding barn door glides along a track, removing the swing radius of a traditional door that eats into your room.
+In Auckland’s tight apartments and narrow villa hallways, this frees up space for appliances, benches, or storage.
+It also hides your laundry nook, keeping it out of sight when not in use — a bonus for open-plan homes in Ponsonby or Mount Eden.
+And its bold design doubles as a statement piece, blending natural textures with urban flair.

 Small laundry design